apaikai/apaikai.github.io/essays/essay1.md

 ---
 layout: essay
 type: essay
-title: “'Hawaiian at Heart': Local Identities and the Perpetuation of Generational Trauma"
+title: "Hawaiian at Heart: Local Identities and the Perpetuation of Generational Trauma"

 # All dates must be YYYY-MM-DD format!
 date: 2023-12-01